-With the rise of the Coronavirus pandemic (COVID-19), our team at Salud America! is digitally curating content about what the situation means for Latino health equity and efforts to help vulnerable communities.
+With the rise of COVID-19, our team at Salud America! is digitally curating content about what the coronavirus pandemic means for Latino health equity and efforts to help vulnerable communities.

 We want to ensure the Latino population gets an equitable share of culturally relevant information during the outbreak.